-All asbestos containing material must remain wet enough while it is collected, contained, and treated for disposal or transported.
+All asbestos containing material must remain wet enough while it is collected, contained, and treated for disposal and transported.
 It must be stored in air-tight containers to prevent leakage.
 Any materials too large to fit in a container without breaking it down further can be wrapped in an air-tight wrap.

 As soon as possible after collection, the material should be taken to a state-approved waste disposal site.
 Any materials that contain at least 1% asbestos, regardless of size or original source are subject to this requirement.

 Disposal within the city of Milwaukee, depending on the amount, may also require a city permit.